-The Philippine legislative framework on radiation safety includes a hierarchy of laws, executive orders and regulations under the National Constitution.
-The Science Act of 1958 (RA 2067) created the Philippine Atomic Energy Commission (PAEC), the predecessor of the now Philippine Nuclear Research Institute (PNRI), was mandated to promote the peaceful uses of atomic energy and promulgate rules and regulations to ensure the safe use and application of radioactive materials in the different fields of application.
+The Philippines legislative framework on radiation safety includes a hierarchy of laws, executive orders and regulations under the National Constitution.
+The Science Act of 1958 (Republic Act of 2067) created the PAEC, the predecessor of the now PNRI, was mandated to promote the peaceful uses of atomic energy and promulgate rules and regulations to ensure the safe use and application of radioactive materials in the different fields of application.
 Ten years later, RA 5207 was enacted to provide for the licensing and regulation of atomic energy facilities and materials.

-In parallel, PD 480 (1974), as amended by PD 1372, EO 119 and EO 102 established the Department of Health (DOH) as the Regulatory Authority for the regulation of X-ray units and other electronically generated radiation devices, including non-ionizing radiation.
+In parallel, Presidential Decree (PD) 480 (1974), as amended by PD 1372, Executive Order (EO) 119 and EO 102 established the Department of Health (DOH) as the Regulatory Authority for the regulation of X-ray units and other electronically generated radiation devices, including non-ionizing radiation.